Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 EngageUI apps.
 That's what we are working on now.

-## What is an EngageUI?
+## What is EngageUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-18-2022)
-An EngageUI is an activity based UI paradigm that consist of
+EngageUI is an activity based UI paradigm that consist of
 a sequence of interactive screens called "activity context handlers".
 Each activity context handler has access to the entire screen
 and exclusive control over user-input while it is loaded.